 WHAT MAKES A GOOD LONDON BAR OR NIGHTCLUB DJ

 Most London bars and nightclubs have their resident DJs playing.
-The resident DJs will obviously have been there many nights and understand the general crowd that parties at the venue.
-Many London DJs work together by passing their nights of at their resident venues to their fellow DJ associates and mates.
-Rarely do you find London bars and nightclubs hiring random DJs.
-If they do then the bar managers, promoters or head of events does brief them on what music is to be played well in advance.
+There is a likely chance the resident DJs will have been playing at the venue for a good number of months or years and understand the general type of clientele that parties at that particular venue.
+Many London DJs work together by recommending their fellow associate DJs to their resident venues.
+Rarely do you find London bars and nightclubs hiring random DJs here and there.
+If a venue does hire a new DJ on the off chance then the bar managers, promoters or head of events will brief them on what music is to be played well in advance of the evening.

 London crowds have a particular way of partying.
 Our experience of all night clubs going from A-list to Hoxton to the small not so well known venues is that international remixes aggressive hyped tracks “generally” do not work.
 The Fatman scoops, Lil Jon US hypes versions of original songs made by US DJs given on DJ websites do not work in London (other than Be Faithful).
 The crowds want to hear the originals, some mash ups do work but a whole set of Vegas R&B and house would not fit in.
 The DJs need to know when to cherry pick the mash ups.